oicr-gsi/shesmu/ops-guide.md

 Every data format (_e.g._, `cerberus_fp`) can also be throttled and olives that use this data will not run.

-Some actions also have additional throttles built into them.
-Niassa actions will not launch if `niassa-launch` or the name of the `.nissawf` is throttled.

 To engage a throttle, there are several ways:

 - using a maintenance schedule: a file named _throttle_`.maintenance` contains a list of times to engage a throttle.
 These are useful for planned events, such as IT maintenance.
 There's a graphical [maintenance schedule editor](maintenance-editor).